-For now, if you want to be cuddled by the delicious taste and soft consistency of the classic potato gnocchi, you can try my recipe for Potato Gnocchi and also my Stuffed Potato Gnocchi with Gorgonzola or Stuffed Gnocchi with Mozzarella and Tomato.
-Or why not try the aromatic Tarragon Potato Gnocchi, one of my favorite version!
+For now, if you want to be cuddled by the delicious taste and soft consistency of the classic potato gnocchi, you can try my recipe for classic Potato Gnocchi and also my Stuffed Potato Gnocchi with Gorgonzola or Stuffed Gnocchi with Mozzarella and Tomato.
+Or why not try the aromatic Tarragon Potato Gnocchi, one of my favorite versions!

 Potatoes vs. Sweet Potatoes

 The sweet potato is only distantly related to the potato, as they come from different families.
 Sweet potatoes are also often called yams in North America, but they are also very different from true yams. *identity crisis*